-The average cost of a mediator is about $200 per hour with average prices ranging from $100 to $300 per hour in the US for 2020.
+The average cost to hire a private mediator that is a lawyer is between $250 – $350 per hour with average prices ranging from $300 to $400 per hour in the US for 2022.
 Thumbtack says, “Some private mediators charge by the hour.
-Typical rates are $100–$300 an hour.
+Typical rates are $250–$350 an hour.
 Other mediators charge set full- and half-day rates.”

 Average Cost of Divorce Mediation Services

-The national average cost of divorce mediation services is $1,500, with minimum costs at $500 and maximum costs at $8,000.
+The national average cost of divorce mediation services is $1,500, with minimum costs ranging from $500 to $8,000 on average.
 The average cost of divorce mediation services per hour is about $200 per hour with minimum costs at $100 per hour and maximum costs at $1,000 per hour.